eacarras/backend_with_go/first_steps/README.md

 Show the use of variables, constants, data type and structs.

 ### Functions
-Show with a calc how to use functions, if statement and closures.
+Show with a calc how to use functions, switch statement and closures.

 ### Arrays
 Show how to create arrays, slices, index arrays and create a matrix.